You may also be interested in;

 Having been interested in biology and chemistry from a young age, Liz studied biochemistry at university before taking a year out to travel and sing in a band which led to her presenting the IRMA Music Awards for Rte in Ireland.
 Continuing in presenter vein, she went on to film a documentary about tigers in Pench National Park, India before moving to Channel 4’s breakfast show Rise and diversely, presenting Top of the Pops for BBC1.

 Returning to her scientific roots in 2008, Liz completed a Masters course in Wild Animal Biology which saw her set up a research project studying tigers in Nepal.
-She then decided to try her hand at presenting science programmes and immediately found herself hired to co present Bang Goes the Theory on BBC1.
-Subsequent credits include; Museum of Life for BBC2, Stargazing Live – BBC2 Springwatch and Autumnwatch, Venus Transit of 2012 – a Horizon Special and BBC1’s Super Smart Animals.
+She then decided to try her hand at presenting science programmes and immediately found herself hired to co-present Bang Goes the Theory on BBC1.
+Subsequent credits include; Tomorrow’s World, Springwatch and Autumnwatch, Drowning in Plastic, Blue Planet Live, Galapogus, Wild Alaska Live, the Big Blue Live series shot in Monterey and Should We Close Our Zoos.
+She also presented a new podcast for BBC Radio Five Live called What Planet Are We On which looks at the impact we are having on our planet and practical to solutions we can all adopt.

 Passionate about tigers and conservation, Liz is an eloquent and committed speaker on such topics.
 She is also particularly in demand to host science and natural history related awards ceremonies including; the UK Young Scientist and Engineer of the Year Awards, the IET’s Young Woman Engineer of the Year Awards and the Natural History Museum’s Wildlife Photographer of the Year Awards.